Restaurant Review: Duo Bistro in Kingston, New American Food and Dining in Ulster County

 On our recent visits to this charming little spot, they certainly brought it — both in the food and the mood.

-Dynamic Duo: Duo Bistro co-chefs Niels Nielsen (in cap) and Juan Romero; below, the Korean burger is topped with country pork pâté and kimchee
+Duo Bistro co-chefs Niels Nielsen (in cap) and Juan Romero; above right, the Korean burger is topped with country pork pâté and kimchee

 The relaxed space is tight, but has a friendly, comfortable energy.
 There’s a small bar overlooking the open kitchen, and a dining room that seats about two dozen, with a couple of tables in the window, where diners relishing their food act as an ad for passersby (it looks particularly inviting at night).
 Works by local artists hang on sage green walls, and tea lights flicker on wood tables that the chefs made themselves during the renovation.
 Silverware tucked into napkin envelopes set on square white plates is a nice detail that hints at all the other nice details to come.
 The old tin ceiling seems about twice as high as the room is wide, which makes me wonder if sound rises, like hot air, because even with a packed house of chatty diners and light jazz in the background, we could still talk comfortably.

 Two smiling servers in black dresses, their hair in buns, flitted about the room like lithe ballerinas, there when we needed something, but otherwise unobtrusive.
 When we went back a few days later, the black-clad staff on duty was edgier-looking, but the good- natured, efficient service was the same.